-The University's final application deadline for entry in October 2014 is 30th June 2014.
-However, the Cambridge scholarship competitions have much earlier deadlines (3rd December 2013 for Overseas, 10th January 2014 for UK applicants).
+The University's final application deadline for entry in October 2017 is 29th June 2017.
+However, the Cambridge scholarship competitions have much earlier deadlines (7th December 2016 for Overseas, 4th January 2017 for UK applicants); earlier applications are also required for the relevant Doctoral Training Partnerships (DTPs) in which our Department participates (BBSRC-DTP: 1st December 2016).
 Consult the University's funding pages for further information on the scholarship schemes available.

 Step-by-step guide for applications

 1. Are you eligible to apply for admission to our programmes?

 Competition for admission to the University of Cambridge graduate programme is intense.
 Like all departments in the Graduate School, we require all our graduate entrants to have:

 - at least a 2.1 in an Honours degree or equivalent (e.g CGPA 3.5/4.0) in a relevant subject

 - fluency in the English language – recent IELTS test with an overall band score of at least 7.0 with not less than 7.0 in speaking, listening and writing, and 6.5 in reading.